wzxxxx/Prompt-MolOpt/README.md

 ### 2. **Creating Molecular Optimization Datasets**

-Here, we'll explain how to construct molecular optimization pairs using Substructure Mask Explanation (SME), Drugbank datasets, and a molecular property dataset through the `/root/Prompt-MolOpt/SME_opt/Molecular_optimized_pair_generator.ipynb` script.
-Ultimately, the molecular pair dataset created for ADMET property optimization will be stored as `/root/Prompt-MolOpt/data/origin_data/mol_opt_data.csv`.
+Here, we'll explain how to construct molecular optimization pairs using Substructure Mask Explanation (SME), Drugbank datasets, and a molecular property dataset through the `/root/Prompt_MolOpt/SME_opt/Molecular_optimized_pair_generator.ipynb` script.
+Ultimately, the molecular pair dataset created for ADMET property optimization will be stored in `/root/Prompt_MolOpt/data/origin_data`.

 ### 3. **Developing MGA models to generate property-related atomic token embeddings**

 A multi-task molecular property prediction model is developed utilizing the molecules from the training molecular pairs.
 The molecules with prediction values in the training molecular pairs are random split into training, validation, and test sets .

-(`/root/Prompt-MolOpt/data/origin_data/ADMET_data_for_MGA.csv`) .
+(`/root/Prompt_MolOpt/data/origin_data/ADMET_data_for_MGA.csv`) .
 These molecules are  utilized for the construction of the Multi-Graph Attention (MGA) model, and the MGA model are designed to generate property-related atomic token embeddings.
 Build the MGA models:

 ```
-cd /root/Prompt-MolOpt/mga_utils
+cd /root/Prompt_MolOpt/mga_utils
 python build_graph_dataset.py --task_name ADMET_data_for_MGA
 python Main.py --task_name ADMET_data_for_MGA
 ```

-The generated models are saved at /root/Prompt-MolOpt/checkpoints/mga
+The generated models are saved at /root/Prompt_MolOpt/checkpoints/mga

 ### 4. **Constructing the Prompt-MolOpt Model**

 ```
-cd /root/Prompt-MolOpt/mga_utils
+cd /root_Prompt_MolOpt/mga_utils
-# generate datasets for Prompt-MolOpt, and the datasets are saved in /root/Prompt-MolOpt/preprocessed
+# generate datasets for Prompt-MolOpt, and the datasets are saved in /root/Prompt_MolOpt/preprocessed
 python mol_opt_data_mga_generate.py
 # train the Prompt-MolOpt Model
 sh Prompt_molopt_train.sh